2004 Japan Series

+Background

 Seibu Lions

 After an embarrassing sweep at the hands of the Yomiuri Giants in the 2002 Japan Series and losing out on the Pacific League pennant to the Fukuoka Daiei Hawks in 2003, the Lions were back in the Japan Series in 2004 thanks in no small part to the healthy arm of Daisuke Matsuzaka.
 Also helping the cause offensively was Venezuelan import Alex Cabrera, who hit a record-tying 55 home runs in 2002.
 Seibu advanced to the Series based on their performance in the newly created playoff system, instituted by the Pacific League that matched the second-place team against the third-place team for the right to play the regular season champion in the second and final stage (previously, the league had a split-season playoff between the champions of the first-half and second-half season from 1973 to 1982).
 In the 2004 Pacific League Playoffs, the second-place Lions defeated the Hokkaido Nippon-Ham Fighters in a series that went the full three games before defeating the Fukuoka Daiei Hawks in a series that went the full five games to advance to the Japan Series.
 Seibu had not won the Japan Series since 1992.